-Marketers, educators, and caregivers often refer to instrumental benefits to convince preschoolers to eat (e.g., "this food will make you strong").
+Marketers, educators, and caregivers often refer to instrumental benefits to convince preschoolers to eat (e.g., "This food will make you strong").
 We propose that preschoolers infer that if food is instrumental to achieve a goal, it is less tasty, and therefore they consume less of it.
-Accordingly, preschoolers (3-5.5 years old) rated crackers as less tasty and consumed fewer of them when the crackers were presented as instrumental to achieve a health goal (studies 1-2).
-In addition, preschoolers consumed fewer carrots and crackers when these were presented as instrumental to knowing how to read (study 3) and count (studies 4-5).
+Accordingly, we find that preschoolers (3-5.5 years old) rated crackers as less tasty and consumed fewer of them when the crackers were presented as instrumental to achieving a health goal (studies 1-2).
+In addition, preschoolers consumed fewer carrots and crackers when these were presented as instrumental to knowing how to read (study 3) and to count (studies 4-5).
 This research supports an inference account for the negative impact of certain persuasive messages on consumption: preschoolers who are exposed to one association (e.g., between eating carrots and intellectual performance) infer another association (e.g., between carrots and taste) must be weaker.

-If you told a three year old she should try a certain dish because it will make her smart, would she conclude it must not taste very good?
+If you told a 3-year-old she should try a certain dish because it will make her smart, would she conclude it must not taste very good?
 If you told her a certain food will make her strong, would she conclude it is less tasty?
-And what if you told her the food is tasty?
-In this research we ask what children, as young as three years old, learn from persuasive messages about food, and how these messages affect their consumption and enjoyment of food.
+In this research we ask what children, as young as 3 years old, learn from persuasive messages about food and how these messages affect their consumption and enjoyment of food.

 We propose that young children infer from messages on food instrumentality that if a certain food is good for one goal, it cannot be a good means to achieve another goal.
-As such, if food is presented as making them strong, or as instrumental to a non-health goal such as knowing how to read, these children will conclude the food is not as tasty, and will therefore consume less of it, compared to when the food is presented as tasty or with no accompanying message.
+As such, if food is presented as making them strong, or as instrumental to a nonhealth goal, such as knowing how to read, these children will conclude that the food is not as tasty and will therefore consume less of it, compared to when the food is presented as tasty or with no accompanying message.